What is Polyester? (& its sustainable alternatives)

 Repreve

-REPREVE is a series of recycled fibers made by UNIFI, which include resin, nylon 6, and polyester.
+UNIFI created a series of recycled fibers that include resin, nylon 6, and polyester.
 REPREVE Polyester is the leading branded performance fiber made from recycled materials, including plastic bottles.
-Compared to making what's called ‘virgin fiber’, making REPREVE doesn’t require the use of new petroleum, as well as emitting fewer greenhouse gases and conserving water and energy in the process.
-Over 35 billion plastic bottles have been recycled so far to make REPREVE fabric.
+Making REPREVE fabric uses recycled materials instead of new petroleum, which significantly reduces greenhouse gas emissions and conserves water and energy.
+To date, manufacturers have recycled over 35 billion plastic bottles to create REPREVE fabric.

 Recycled polyester is a more environmentally sustainable fibre than virgin polyester, but it is not without its problems.
-Each time plastic is reheated for recycling it degrades, so it cannot be recycled indefinitely.
+Every time we reheat plastic for recycling, it degrades, which means we cannot recycle it indefinitely.
 There are also other elements of the process that can be environmentally damaging such as the re-dyeing, the amount of water needed, and the high-temperatures required which can release carcinogenic antimony compounds into the atmosphere.
-So when you buy recycled polyester clothes, just know that they likely cannot be recycled again.
+When you buy recycled polyester clothes, keep in mind that you likely cannot recycle them again.

 Natural materials are always great alternatives to polyester.
 Here are a few examples of alternatives to look out for…